michael-hartmann/caps/docs/manual/manual.rst

     1.5038100000000000E+018   1.002504731170786
     1.5190000000000000E+018   1.002459773692494

-Each line either starts with a pound (#) or contains a frequency :math:`\xi` in units of :math:`\mathrm{rad/s}` and the corresponding value of the dielectric function :math:`\epsilon(\mathrm{i}\xi)` separated by spaces.
+Each line either starts with a number sign (#) or contains a frequency :math:`\xi` in units of :math:`\mathrm{rad/s}` and the corresponding value of the dielectric function :math:`\epsilon(\mathrm{i}\xi)` separated by spaces.
 The frequencies have to be in ascending order.
 The dielectric function for an arbitrary frequency is then computed using linear interpolation.
 For frequencies smaller than the smallest frequency provided in the file, the dielectric function is computed using the Drude model

 .. math::
   \epsilon(\mathrm{i}\xi) = 1+\frac{\omega_\mathrm{P}^2}{\xi(\xi+\gamma)}